-This month Sally Perrett and Jodi Winter from CHCJ’s Barry practice offer their expertise on where families of school-age children stand if they go on a term-time holiday.
+This month Sally Perrett and Jodi Winter from CJCH’s Barry practice offer their expertise on where families of school-age children stand if they go on a term-time holiday.

 Please note that while all articles will be written in good faith by legal experts using the latest laws in Wales and England each legal case is different and these articles are not a substitute for individual legal advice.

 CJCH cannot comment in these articles on individual cases.
-However they are delighted to offer a free initial assessment of your matter (T&C apply, assessment may take place in person, via telephone or email) and a further 10% discount on their legal services.
+However they are delighted to offer Cardiff Mummy Says readers a free initial ‘case validation’ assessment of your matter (T&C apply, assessment may take place in person, via telephone or email).
+If you’re unsure if your matter can be pursued then get in touch via email or telephone to provide the facts of your case, and the team will assess the matter free of charge and confirm if they are able to act for you.
+CJCH are also offering Cardiff Mummy Says readers a 10% discount on their legal services (excludes external costs such as court costs and third party services and fees).
 Just quote Cardiff Mummy when getting in touch.

 CJCH is a Wales top-20 law firm with headquarters in Cardiff, has grown to more than 100 members of staff.
 Its expertise covers the full range of legal services including commercial, corporate, dispute resolution, intellectual property, mental health, employment law, motoring, property, family, child care, crime, wills and probate.